 Debt securities: Where quoted prices are available in an active market, securities are classified within Level 1 of the hierarchy.
 Level 1 securities include highly liquid government securities such as U.S. treasuries and exchange-traded equity securities.
 For securities traded in secondary markets for which quoted market prices are not available, the Company generally relies on prices obtained from independent vendors.
 Such independent pricing services are to advise the Company on the carrying value of the securities available for sale portfolio.
 As part of the Company's procedures, the price provided from the service is evaluated for reasonableness given market changes.
 When a questionable price exists, the Company investigates further to determine if the price is valid.
 If needed, other market participants may be utilized to determine the correct fair value.
 The Company has also reviewed and confirmed its determinations in discussions with the pricing service regarding their methods of price discovery.
 Securities measured with these techniques are classified within Level 2 of the hierarchy and often involve using quoted market prices for similar securities, pricing models or discounted cash flow calculations using inputs observable in the market where available.
-Examples include U.S. government agency securities, mortgage-backed securities are classified in Level 3 of the fair value hierarchy.
+Examples include U.S. government agency securities, mortgage-backed securities, obligations of states and political subdivisions, and certain corporate, asset-backed and other securities.
+In cases where Level 1 or Level 2 inputs are not available, securities are classified in Level 3 of the fair value hierarchy.